syncfusion-content/xamarin.android-docs/xamarin-android/SfDataGrid/Columns.md

 * [Column](http://help.syncfusion.com/cr/cref_files/xamarin-android/sfdatagrid/Syncfusion.SfDataGrid.Android~Syncfusion.SfDataGrid.AutoGeneratingColumnArgs~Column.html): This property returns the created column using which can be customized.
 * [Cancel](http://help.syncfusion.com/cr/cref_files/xamarin-android/sfdatagrid/Syncfusion.SfDataGrid.Android~Syncfusion.SfDataGrid.AutoGeneratingColumnArgs_members.html#): This property cancels the column creation.
+* PropertyType: This property provides the type of underlying model object which has introduced newly.

 You can skip generating a column by handling the `SfDataGrid.AutoGeneratingColumn` event as follows.